-Procurement Cycle
+Procurement Process Cycle

-What is a procurement cycle?
+What is

-The eight stages of the procurement cycle
+The eight stages of a procurement cycle

 Procurement cycle optimization is impossible without a defined understanding of the overall process.
-Check the steps below for a focussed breakdown of each stage of the procurement cycle:
+Check the steps below for a focussed breakdown of each stage of the procurement process cycle:

 1: Identify company needs